 If the first player chooses the centre square to start, the second player, in order to not lose, must select one of the corner squares.
 If the first player plays first in the corner square, the second player must select the centre square.
 If the first player selects a side square, there are several possibilities.
 See the images on the left for more information.

 If you're the first player, you might think that your probability of winning is better if you take the corner square, but that's not necessarily true unless your opponent is playing at random, because the only move that leads to a draw (take the centre square) is easier to find.

 Here are some interesting variations of tic-tac-toe that you may want to try out.
 Think about whether one player or another has a winning strategy, a plan they can follow that guarantees that they will win every time:

 Martin Gardner once wrote a Scientific American column (found in his book Fractal Music, Hypercards and More...; see the bibliography for more information on the book) on "Generalized Ticktacktoe".
-The generalization is as follows: Choose a polyomino (called "animals" by Frank Harary, who devised this generalization) and declare its formation to be the objective of the tic-tac-toe game.
+The generalization is as follows: Choose a polyomino (such polyominoes are called "animals" by Frank Harary, who devised this generalization) and declare its formation to be the objective of the tic-tac-toe game.
 Each player tries to fill in cells that will form the desired animal.
 Rotations and reflections are okay.